 Over the last few years, we have also been refining our ability to improve the quality of life and vision in patients with disabling floaters.
 These patients have often been suffering from this condition for years, and can be frustrated with the prior lack of effective treatment.
 Our surgical techniques are now making this a treatable condition in some select patients where the benefit outweighs the risk.

 I am currently working on several projects.
 For over ten years, we’ve been working with the National Eye Institute in Washington, DC to determine the best way to treat all types of diabetic retinopathy.
 We’ve had over 100 patients enrolled in a variety of clinical trials over that time, and have learned a lot about how to care for these patients.
 Over the past few years we have also been investigating the best way to treat patients with ocular histoplasmosis and have published some of the most comprehensive studies on this condition, as it is found primarily in this part of the country.
 We also have an ongoing interest in macular degeneration, both wet and dry forms, as it is a common condition that affects many of our patients.

 What do you enjoy outside of medicine?

-I enjoy spending time with my wife, Leslie, and our four children.
+I enjoy spending time with my family.
 We spend a lot of time outside walking and biking in our neighborhood of Anchorage.
 We have a lake house, and like to spend some time there boating and fishing.
-Our oldest, Trevor, has become quite an accomplished bass fisherman over the past few years.
-Our middle girls, Alexis and Madeleine keep busy with sports at school.
-And Jake is refining his BMX biking skills at the park down the street.
-I also enjoy photography, new technology, and discovering new places to travel with Leslie.
+I also enjoy fine food, photography, new technology, and discovering new places to travel with my family.